JoshData/html5-stub/README.md

 The external assets listed above are loaded remotely using `https:` URLs from CDNs using subresource integrity attributes to ensure, in supported browsers, that the CDN cannot be used as an attack vector.
 This method is preferable in low-security environments than hosting the static resource yourself because the user will probably already have the resources in his/her cache (and why host another file?).
 In a high-security environment, it may be better to host everything locally to prevent a remote injection attack if the CDN is compromised.

-Plus:

-* Helper HTML and Javascript for showing modal dialogs and an AJAX loading indicator (written by me).

 Browser notes:

 * Bootstrap only supports IE8+, but even in IE8-9 it's not perfect.